-This is an intermediate level course in which the student will produce drawings in the various phases of drafting architectural, electronic, and mechanical.
-These drawings will be produced in two (2) dimensional views using features of the AutoCAD main menu to become familiar with accessing and using the drawing editor with advanced commands and an emphasis on productivity; an introduction to line and menu customization; 3D wireframe/surface/solid modeling and analysis.
+This is an intermediate-level course in which students produce drawings in the various phases of architectural, electronic, and mechanical CAD.
+These drawings are produced in two- (2) dimensional views using features of the AutoCAD main menu.
+Students become familiar with accessing and using the drawing editor with advanced commands and an emphasis on productivity, an introduction to line and menu customization, 3D wireframe/surface/solid modeling and analysis.
 Related lab projects are included.
-Prerequisites: CAD1000, CAD1L00.
+Prerequisite(s): CAD1000, CAD1L00 or permission of department chair.
 Quarter Credit Hours 6.0